YashJain04/Information-Retrieval-System/README.md

 - Removed a lot of the unneccessary code and functions that were not needed, and revamped proccesses, helped with the report write up
 - Compared queries and documents for Results.txt ensuring that words appeared in both for the document per query
 - Conducted research on PYTREC and usage of Stemmers and implementation of TREC_EVAL and retrieval of MAP Scores
+- Helped with creating sample of 100 vocabulary and retrieving top 10 scores for first 2 queries

 2. Tolu Emoruwa's Work...
 - Developed Step 1 by removing stopWords and adding regex's for filtration